ben-arnao/StoRM/README.md

 # Motivations of this tuner

-Neural network hyper parameter optimization is a notoriously challenging task due to 3 main reasons.
+Neural network hyper parameter optimization is an esepcially challenging task due to 3 main reasons.

 1) Parameters are highly codependant, arguably on all axis.